Information for term Aquatic Ecosystems & Sustainability

 Combine your passions for ecology and the sea in the port cities of Portugal.

 Observe different aquatic species, from starfish to bottlenose dolphins; swim, snorkel, surf, and study the stars at night.
-Each day you’ll explore a range of fascinating topics related to water resources and aquatic biodiversity as you immerse yourself in conservation and sustainability projects in scenic coastal towns of Portugal, around Setúbal and Lisbon.
+Each day you’ll explore a range of fascinating topics related to water resources and aquatic biodiversity as you immerse yourself in conservation and sustainability projects in scenic coastal towns of Portugal, around Setúbal, Tomar, and Lisbon.
 You will also engage in activities with local peers – playing beach games and sports, performing community service, and practicing your conversational language skills in the most authentic way possible!

-Through lectures, field and lab work onsite, you’ll be introduced to Mediterranean natural history, climate, habitats, and sustainability challenges.
+Through lectures, field and lab work onsite, you’ll be introduced to Mediterranean and Atlantic natural history, climate, habitats, and sustainability challenges.
 On side trips to nature reserves and marine parks you’ll explore both river and ocean biodiversity.
 Through direct observation and by meeting local communities, you’ll be exposed to sustainability and climate challenges today.
-In popular vacation destinations, known for their beautiful beaches and sea life, you will observe first-hand and critically discuss how sustainable tourism can help to protect its fragile ecosystems.
+In popular vacation destinations, known for their beautiful rivers, beaches and sea life, you will observe first-hand and critically discuss how sustainable tourism can help to protect its fragile ecosystems.